Judge defends Mueller, scolds lawyer for Russian firm

 Dubelier's provocative three-page brief quoted the film "Animal House," saying the special counsel's strategy in the case was akin to saying: "You f---ed up.
 You trusted us."

-Concord Management was one of three companies charged last February with carrying out a multi-million dollar social media disinformation campaign designed to sow discord among U.S. voters and boost President Donald Trump's campaign.
+Concord Management was one of three companies charged last February with carrying out a multimillion-dollar social media disinformation campaign designed to sow discord among U.S. voters and boost Donald Trump's campaign.

+Mueller's team said the funding for the effort was provided by Yevgeniy Prigozhin, one of the wealthiest men in Russia and a close friend of Russian President Vladimir Putin's.

 Lawyers for Concord Management have been fighting to get the charges dropped, arguing in part that the company did not knowingly break the law.